 The Global Impact of World Vision

 World Vision has assisted about 20.1 million refugees, survivors, and people displaced due to natural and man-made disasters, helping them rise above the water.
-In addition, the organization has impacted the lives of approximately 3.5 million children through its incredible child sponsorship program, ensuring that they grow up to be valuable resources for their families and communities.
+The organization has also impacted the lives of approximately 3.5 million children through its incredible child sponsorship program, ensuring that they grow up to be valuable resources for their families and communities.
 This is not where the contributions of World Vision to making this world a better place end.
-They’ve created about 1.4 million jobs, served 313 communities around the world, and has provided access to clean and fresh water to 3.3 million people!
+They’ve created about 1.4 million jobs, served 313 communities worldwide, and has provided access to clean and fresh water to 3.3 million people!

 World Vision has been working day in and out for child protection, gender equality, education, health, disaster relief, hunger and food security, and other essential areas where more than often, many communities are little or not privileged at all.